1. DISEASE/DISORDER

 Family education should include recommended home exercise program, weight bearing or activity restrictions and appropriate use of and care for prostheses and assistive devices.
 Fall and safety precautions should be reviewed.
 Rationale for continued rehabilitation interventions should be shared with the family.
 The American Cancer Society website contains helpful patient and family education information related to tumor type and treatments.

-A combination of assessment tools provides the truest picture of function and quality of life.3 The Functional Mobility Assessment (FMA) is a validated objective measure of functional skills for patients with lower extremity sarcomas.2 The Musculoskeletal Tumor Society Scale (MSTS) is a clinician administered tool used for assessment of disability.
-The Pediatric Toronto Extremity Salvage Scale (pTESS) is used in children (TESS in adolescents) as a self-reported measure of physical function.3 The Pediatric Outcomes Data Collection Instrument (PODCI) is a pediatric patient-based questionnaire used for a wide array of musculoskeletal disorders.8 The Short Form-36 version 2 (SF-36v.2) is a commonly used measure of a health related quality of life.3
+A combination of assessment tools provides the truest picture of function and quality of life.
+The Functional Mobility Assessment (FMA) is a validated objective measure of functional skills for patients with lower extremity sarcomas.9 The Musculoskeletal Tumor Society Scale (MSTS) is a clinician administered tool used for assessment of disability.
+The Pediatric Toronto Extremity Salvage Scale (pTESS) is used in children (TESS in adolescents) as a self-reported measure of physical function.10 The Pediatric Outcomes Data Collection Instrument (PODCI) is a pediatric patient-based questionnaire used for a wide array of musculoskeletal disorders.10 The Short Form-36 version 2 (SF-36v.2) is a commonly used measure of a health related quality of life.6

 Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Weight bearing and activity/range of motion precautions should always be explicitly communicated by the orthopedic surgeon to the rehabilitation team.
 Patients with lower extremity osteosarcoma might need to use crutches following biopsy until definitive surgery is performed as they are at increased risk for pathological fracture.
 Any pain with weight-bearing should prompt evaluation and possibly imaging to rule out impending pathological fracture.
-Exercise program should be adjusted based on laboratory values (i.e. hemoglobin, platelets).
-Neutropenic patients should be treated in protective isolation.
-Patients who had anthracycline exposure should be educated on weightlifting and exercise restrictions due to risk of cardiomyopathy.4 A substantial percentage of survivors of osteosarcoma and Ewing sarcoma have self-reported physical performance limitations (40.8% and 30.9%, respectively).5
+Exercise program should be adjusted based on laboratory values (i.e., hemoglobin, platelets).
+Neutropenic patients may be treated in protective isolation.
+Patients who had anthracycline exposure should be educated on weightlifting and exercise restrictions due to risk of cardiomyopathy.11

 Gene expression profiling might help predict response of each tumor to chemotherapy.
-Compressed chemotherapy regimens are being studied.
-New drugs and immunotherapy treatments are being developed.9 Improved surgical techniques and imaging allow for removal of cancer while preserving normal tissue.
-Newer types of internal prostheses used for limb salvage surgeries can be expanded without the need for additional surgeries.
-Intensity modulated radiation therapy (IMRT) limits the dose to normal tissues but delivers high doses to the tumor and is more effective in controlling the tumor growth.
-Proton radiation allows delivery of higher doses of radiation to the tumor with little damage to normal tissues.
+Compressed chemotherapy regimens are being studied, while new drugs and immunotherapy treatments are being developed.2 Improved surgical techniques and imaging allow for removal of cancer while preserving normal tissue.
+Newer types of internal prostheses used for limb sparing surgeries can be expanded without the need for additional surgeries.
+Intensity modulated radiation therapy (IMRT) limits the dose to normal tissues while delivering high doses to the tumor, resulting in more effective control of tumor growth.
+Proton therapy allows delivery of higher doses of radiation to the tumor with little damage to normal tissues.

 - Gereige R, Kumar M. Bone lesions: benign and malignant.
 Peds in Review.
 2010;31(9): 355-363.